Qwazaar

-Marty Brown, better known by his stage name Qwazaar, is an American underground hip hop artist from Chicago, Illinois.
-Qwazaar is co-founder of the underground rap crew Typical Cats, with fellow MCs Denizen Kane and Qwel, and producers / DJs Kid Knish and DJ Natural.
+Marty Brown, better known by his stage name Qwazaar (pronounced "quasar"), is an American rapper from Chicago, Illinois.
+Qwazaar is co-founder of the underground hip hop crew Typical Cats, with fellow MCs Denizen Kane and Qwel, and producers / DJs Kid Knish and DJ Natural.
 He is also a member of the group Outerlimitz, with rapper Hellsent and producer Silence.
 Qwazaar also collaborates with Silence under the name Dirty Digital, and has released several collaborative records with Florida-born, Berlin-based producer Batsauce.